RoundTableTTRPG/RoundTable/Martial.md

 You can only use one reaction per round, even if you are faced with multiple attacks or other checks, so choose wisely\!

-## The Characteristics of Tactical Equipment, Including Weapons
+## The Characteristics of Tactical Equipment, Including Weapons {#the-characteristics-of-tactical-equipment,-including-weapons}

 ### Weapon Characteristics